secure-software-engineering/SWARM-CG/benchmarks/javascript/pycg_js/builtins/types/README.md

-Calling of builtin functions of types.
+Calling built-in functions for manipulating types in JavaScript.